Skip to main content

 Responsible administration of growth hormone peptide therapy necessitates a thorough understanding of potential long-term safety considerations.
 While the goal is to restore physiological levels, excessive or unsupervised use can lead to adverse effects.

-The primary concern with supraphysiological growth is the risk of acromegaly, a condition characterized by abnormal growth of bones and soft tissues.
+The primary concern with supraphysiological growth hormone levels is the risk of acromegaly, a condition characterized by abnormal growth of bones and soft tissues.
 However, this risk is significantly mitigated with peptide therapy, as it stimulates the body’s own regulated release, rather than providing a constant, high exogenous supply.
 Careful monitoring of IGF-1 levels is paramount to ensure they remain within a healthy, age-appropriate range.

 Other potential long-term effects, typically associated with higher doses or prolonged use, can include: